The History of Florentine Soccer and its Origins

 - 1689 - Played in honor of the marriage between Ferdinando de' Medici and Violante Beatrice di Baviera.

-- 1690 - The players was a European team and an Asian team.
-The first one win on palazzo pitti and in the evening during the ball the Asians ask Rivincita the match started, but didn't finish due to too much alcohol in their blood
+- 1690 - The players were a European team and an Asian team.
+The first one won; in the evening during the ball, at Palazzo Pitti, the Asians asked a "Rivincita", to replay; the match started, but didn't finish due to too much alcohol in their blood

-- 1691 - Played in honor of marriage between Anna Maria Luisa de' Medici e Giovanni Guglielmo di Neuburg.
+- 1691 - Played in honor of marriage between Anna Maria Luisa de' Medici and Giovanni Guglielmo di Neuburg.

 - 1707 - A policeman arrests a player during the opening ceremony, stating that there was was too much noise.
 4 days later the policeman was put on a chair for torture, but 2 days later the policeman was pardoned.